Hill’s Prescription Diet W/D Canine canned dog food is not rated due to its intentional therapeutic design.

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The seventh ingredient is powdered cellulose, a non-digestible plant fiber usually made from the by-products of vegetable processing.
+The sixth ingredient is powdered cellulose, a non-digestible plant fiber usually made from the by-products of vegetable processing.
 Except for the usual benefits of fiber, powdered cellulose provides no nutritional value to a dog.

 From here, the list goes on to include a number of other items.